openjs-foundation/cross-project-council/PROJECT_PROGRESSION.md

 1. consensus within private mailing list to move into incubation process

+### End of Life

+#### Definition

+When an OpenJS software project reaches its end of life, it means that the developers responsible for it will no longer provide support, updates, patches, or enhancements for that version of the software.
+This includes security updates.
+The software doesn't disappear; it remains functional but won't receive any further official updates or fixes.

+In most cases, End Of Life (EOL) projects will have a publicly communicated EOL milestone/date, indicating when they will no longer receive support or updates.
+Once this date is reached, the project should follow the steps outlined in the Archived project checklist.

+#### Acceptance Criteria

+Projects may be granted End of Life status through CPC consensus and with the approval of the maintainers of the project.

+In cases where the project maintainers aren't responding after having been repeatedly contacted through appropriate channels about the CPC's intent to move the project to End of Life stage, the CPC may proceed with the stage change without approval from the maintainers.

+### Archived

+When an OpenJS project is Archived, it is typically moved to a storage state where the code and resources remain accessible but are no longer actively developed or maintained.
+Archiving is often done to projects that are obsolete, have been superseded by newer projects, or are no longer viable to maintain.

+Archiving is a way of preserving the historical state of a project for reference, educational purposes, or forking by others interested in reviving or branching the project for new purposes.

+#### Acceptance Criteria

+Projects may be granted Archived status through CPC consensus and with the approval of the maintainers of the project.

+In cases where the project maintainers aren't responding after having been repeatedly contacted through appropriate channels about the CPC's intent to move the project to Archived stage, the CPC may proceed with the stage change without approval from the maintainers.

 ## IV.
 Growth Plan

 At Large project that are interested in reaching Impact Stage need to develop a growth plan to so do.
 This plan needs to be developed in collaboration with the CPC and approved by it.